Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Calculation of poles of the kernel

-In this appendix we discuss the poles of the kernel $Q_{n}(k)$ in the presence of a finite spin Hall angle $\theta$.
-We derive Eqs. \ref{eq:Poles0} to \ref{eq:Poles1} in the main body under the assumption that all poles are well separated, so that the correction to the poles is much smaller than the difference between the poles.
-Next to this, we derive the expressions for the poles in the limit where $|k_{1}^{0}-k_{2}^{0}|\ll |k_{1,2}^{1}|$.
+In this appendix we discuss the poles of the kernel $Q(k)$ in the presence of a finite spin Hall angle $\theta$.
+First we derive Eqs. \ref{eq:Poles0} to \ref{eq:Poles1} in the main body under the assumption that $a\ll 1$, that is, all poles are well separated, so that the correction to the poles is much smaller than the difference between the poles.
+Next to this, we derive the expressions for the poles in the limit where $|k_{10}-k_{20}|\ll \theta|\delta k_{1,2}|$.
+We will show here the case $\gamma_{r,s} = 0$.
+In the presence of finite boundary spin relaxation the derivation is very similar, with the result shown in the previous section.
+The final expression for the first order poles in terms of the zeroth order poles is in fact exactly the same.

 The expression for the denominator of $Q(k)$ in Eq. (\ref{eq:QkPhi0}) is written as

 For $\theta = 0$ this expression reduces to a second order polynomial in $u = k^{2}$.
 Therefore its poles can be solved for analytically, at the poles $u$ satisfies